secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ```

-In this example, we use the turbofish operator `::&lt;>` to specify the type `Vec&lt;i32>` for the
+In this example, we use the turbofish operator `::<>` to specify the type `Vec<i32>` for the

-In Rust, the turbofish operator (`::&lt;>`) is primarily used to disambiguate generic function calls when the compiler cannot infer the associated types.
+In Rust, the turbofish operator (`::<>`) is primarily used to disambiguate generic function calls when the compiler cannot infer the associated types.
 Here's an example of a situation where turbofish is necessary:

 ```